DFE-Digital/tra-digital-design-history/app/posts/trs-console/2024-01-12-deleting-mandatory-qualifications.md

 - unable to confirm the data is correct
 - another reason

-There’s also a text box in which the user must add more detail about the reason for deleting.
+There’s a text box for more details about the reason for deleting the qualification.
+The user must enter something into this box.

-This allows flexibility for different situations and allows users to provide context.
+The text box gives flexibility for different situations and allows users to provide context.
 For example, a user might want to explain why a training provider asked them to delete the qualification.

-The user can choose to upload evidence for why the qualification needs to be deleted.
+The user can also choose to upload evidence for why the qualification needs to be deleted.
 For example they could upload an email sent by a training provider.

+A set of radio buttons allows the user to say ‘yes’ or ‘no’ to uploading evidence.

+A file upload component is revealed if the user chooses ‘yes’.
+They can change their answer to ‘no’ if they decide not to upload evidence.

+After they click to continue, the user is taken to a check answers page.
+A red button allows them to delete the qualification.
+They can also click a link to cancel and return to the teacher’s record.

+If the user clicks to delete the qualification, they return to the teacher’s record and a success message is shown.

 ## Further considerations